Smithsonian/Fabaceae_Phylogenomics_workflow/One-liners.md

 while read -r f; do rm "$f"; done < list.txt
 ```

-Submit many jobs at once to Hydra from current folder based on file extension.
+Submit many jobs at once to cluster (Hydra) from current folder based on file extension.
 Job files `mafft.job`, `trimal.job` and `raxml.job` required to be in the current directory, or give the PATH (e.g. `/my/another/folder/mafft.job`). `-o` is outout for the logs.

 MAFFT:
 ```